Lili Plourde on Advancing Autism Advocacy and Representation in Quebec

 Seiun Thomas Henderson: Living Lab Leadership

-With decades of experience in education and innovation, Seiun Thomas Henderson works alongside autistic people, families, and practitioners to ensure research leads to real change in everyday life.
+With decades of experience in education and innovation, Seiun Thomas Henderson works alongside autistic people, families, and practitioners to ensure research is grounded in lived experience and translates into meaningful, tangible outcomes for the communities it serves.

 Seeing strengths, not deficits: Grant Bruno brings Indigenous knowledge to neurodiversity (McGill Reporter)